DSC-Capstone/dsc-capstone.github.io/student/syllabus.md

 material covered in this course will be done through *self-guided*
 learning: readings, data exploration, and ensuing discussion.

+Data Scientists typically work on projects in groups.
+As such, large assignments throughout the sequence (the replication; project proposal; project itself) are worked on in groups.
+Like in a career or research situation, these groups will be formed using a variety of factors, including academic background, mutual interests, and a little randomness.

 ## Course Components

 ### Lecture (data science methodology)